bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

 just as they are utilized in other distros.
 Nonetheless, if you would like to have `/bedrock/etc/fstab` mount partitions such as `/home` it can do so.

+Be sure not to include the same mount item in *both* `/etc/fstab` *and* `/bedrock/etc/fstab` - any given mount should only appear in one or the other.

 For the most part, `/bedrock/etc/fstab` utilizes the same syntax as the typical `/etc/fstab`.
-However, there are a few special things to keep in mind:
+However, there are a few special things to keep in mind for `/bedrock/etc/fstab`:

 - `/bedrock/etc/fstab` is mounted by the Bedrock Linux provided busybox executable in a limited environment.
 It may not understand some less common fstab features which would have been understood in `/etc/fstab`.
 For those features, `/etc/fstab` will be required.
-It is possible to run into a catch-22 in which some special fstab command that busybox doeas not understand is required to provide a given init - avoid these situations.
+It is possible to run into a catch-22 in which some special fstab command that busybox does not understand is required to provide a given init - avoid these situations.

 - Since `/bedrock/etc/fstab` is mounted so early - before init - various